team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

 Example:
 ```
-year: 2022
+year: 2025
-event_code: "iri"
+event_code: "bob"
 ```

 ### Required Configuration Fields

  - `year`
-    - specifies the year the competition is taking place(i.e. 2023)
+    - specifies the year the competition is taking place(i.e. 2026)
  -  `event_code`
     - a string, written in all lowercase letters, which corresponds to the given event and can be found on TBA (i.e. 'iri', 'cmptx')